Jenin Brigades

-The Jenin Brigades, or Jenin Battalion (Arabic: كتيبة جنين, romanized: Katībat Ǧinīn), is a newly established Palestinian militant group.
+The Jenin Brigades (كتائب جنين), also referred to as the Jenin Battalion or Jenin Brigade, is a Palestinian militant group in the West Bank.
 It was founded in Jenin in 2021 by Jamil Al-Amouri, a militant of the Palestinian Islamic Jihad (PIJ).
 The organization is based in the Jenin refugee camp in the North of the West Bank.
+Like most other West Bank militias, the Jenin Brigades are an umbrella formation affiliated with PIJ, Hamas, and the al-Aqsa Martyrs' Brigades.

+The Jenin Brigades have engaged in armed skirmishes with Israeli forces.
+They claim they "are the resistance".
+They call for armed resistance against Israel and for the Palestinian authorities to take part in the movement.

 History and background

 The Jenin Brigades, believed to be established in the Jenin refugee camp by Jamil al-Amouri before his death in June 2021, were first reported following their participation in the escape of Palestinian prisoners from the Israeli Gilboa prison on the 6th of September 2021.

-Activities

-The Jenin Brigades have engaged in armed skirmishes with Israeli forces.

-Ideology

-The Jenin Brigades’ claim is that they “are the resistance”.
-They call for armed resistance and invite the Palestinian authorities to take part in the movement.

-Members

-Mateen Dabaya
+The brigades also took part in the kidnapping of the body of Tiran Fero, a 17-year-old Israeli Druze, on November 23, 2022.

+During the ongoing Gaza war and its spillover into the West Bank, they have repeatedly clashed with Israeli forces conducting incursions into Jenin.
+The Brigades also participated in the July 2024 West Bank unrest against the Palestinian Authority.
+In December 2024, the Palestinian Authority launched an operation into Jenin to combat the Jenin Brigades, which ultimately merged into an Israeli offensive targeting the group.